agentVargas2012R/javascript-seed/README.md

+# "javascript seed"
-A JS Seed behind a proxy wall
+## A JS Seed behind a proxy wall